|

 feels authoritarian and rule governed.
 I also found out that if I ignore

-orthographical rules consequently enough, I might get away with it.
-Getting
+orthographical rules consistently enough, I might get away with it.

-away with things had always played a crucial role in my life, since there
+Getting away with things had always played a crucial role in my life,

-had been many issues to escape from.
-I like to playfully name my practice
+since I had many issues to escape from.
+I like to name my practice of

-- as a running away from my mothers tongue.
-Many of my dreams
+as a moving away from my mothers tongue.
+Many of my

 exist.
 More or less evenly I wrote out dreams in English and in German